Fleur26/Fleur26/README.md

 * 🌍  I'm based in Saratov
 * 🖥️  See my portfolio at [GitHub](http://github.com/Fleur26)
 * ✉️  You can contact me at [lera.hoholeva@yandex.ru](mailto:lera.hoholeva@yandex.ru)
-* 🚀  I'm currently working on [Pet project with Hexlet](http://github.com/Fleur26/frontend-project-46)
+* 🚀  I'm currently working on [pet project with Hexlet](http://github.com/Fleur26/frontend-project-46)
 * 🧠  I'm learning the knowledge of Frontend development, completing courses in this area
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I love design and drawing.
 I want to learn new things and participate in interesting collaborations